 - Excessive alcohol intake in one sitting

-If a person’s alcohol intake reaches this point, they will likely be so physically addicted that they will have to drink regardless of how it makes them feel because the withdrawal symptoms are uncomfortable, debilitating, and dangerous.
+When alcohol intake reaches this point.
+They will likely be so physically addicted that they must drink regardless of how it makes them feel because the withdrawal symptoms are uncomfortable, debilitating, and dangerous.

-A person could have had depression in the first place, and it might be why they picked up a drink.
+A person could have had depression in the first place, which might be why they picked up a drink.
 It may have been dormant or hidden if they wanted to keep it to themselves.
 Some symptoms of depression may include:

 - Feelings of doom